jamescherti/wizard.el/README.md

-# wizard.el
+# wizard.el - A Lightweight Suite of Essential Emacs Functions
 ![Build Status](https://github.com/jamescherti/wizard.el/actions/workflows/ci.yml/badge.svg)
 ![License](https://img.shields.io/github/license/jamescherti/wizard.el)
 ![](https://jamescherti.com/misc/made-for-gnu-emacs.svg)

-The **wizard** Emacs package offers a suite of helper functions:
+The **wizard** Emacs package provides a curated collection of quality-of-life enhancements for your daily editing workflow.

-- **Highlight symbol:** `(wizard-toggle-highlight-at-point)`: Toggles highlighting for the symbol at point.
-If a selection is active, it highlights the selected text instead.
-This function checks whether the symbol at point or the selected text is currently highlighted.
-If it is, the highlight is removed; otherwise, it is applied.
-(This serves as a lightweight alternative to the `highlight-symbol` package.)
-- **Replace symbol:** `(wizard-replace-symbol-at-point)`: Replace occurrences of a symbol at point with a specified string.
+The philosophy behind this package is simple: **leverage the robust APIs Emacs already provides.** Instead of rewriting complex logic from scratch or adding heavy external dependencies, **wizard** intelligently wraps and extends built-in Emacs functions to deliver practical features.

+## Features Overview

+### Visuals & Highlighting
+- **Lightweight symbol highlight:** `(wizard-toggle-highlight-at-point)` toggles highlighting for the symbol under your cursor or the active selection.
+It is a fast, dependency-free alternative to the *highlight-symbol* package.
+- **Native TODO highlighting:** `(wizard-hl-todo-mode 1)` automatically highlights codetags **TODO, FIXME, BUG, NOTE**, etc. in your buffers using custom font-lock rules.
+This mode is an alternative to the *hl-todo* package that uses Emacs built-in `hi-lock`.

+### Buffer & State Management
+- **True hard reset:** `(wizard-reload-current-buffer)` completely reloads the current buffer from disk.
+Unlike the standard `revert-buffer`, this command kills and reopens the file, instantly purging broken states, glitched minor modes, or out-of-sync LSP servers.
+It silently saves your work first and takes an exact snapshot of your window coordinates to restore your point, window start, and pixel-exact scroll position.
+Your layout will not shift by a single pixel.
-- **Clone buffer:** `(wizard-clone-indirect-buffer)` and `(wizard-clone-and-switch-to-indirect-buffer)`: These functions are enhanced versions of the built-in `clone-indirect-buffer`.
-They create an indirect buffer with the same content as the current buffer while preserving the point position, window start, and horizontal scroll position.
-This package also provides the `(wizard-switch-to-base-buffer)` function, which allows switching from an indirect buffer to its corresponding base buffer.
-(For Evil users: These functions also prevent Evil mode search highlights from incorrectly carrying over into newly cloned indirect buffers.)
+- **Enhanced buffer cloning:** `(wizard-clone-indirect-buffer)` and `(wizard-clone-and-switch-to-indirect-buffer)` improve the built-in clone function.
+They preserve your point position, window start, and horizontal scroll.
+Evil users also benefit, as these functions prevent Evil mode search highlights from bleeding into newly cloned indirect buffers.
+Switch back easily with `(wizard-switch-to-base-buffer)`.

-- **Highlight TODO:** `(wizard-hl-todo-mode)`: Automatically highlight codetags (such as TODO, FIXME, BUG, NOTE) in your buffers using custom font-lock rules.
+### Smart Text Manipulation
-- **Paste indented text:** `(wizard-paste-indented)`: Paste text from the clipboard while matching the current line's indentation.
-It unindents the clipboard content by removing the minimal common leading whitespace and aligns it perfectly with current physical column of the cursor.
+- **Paste with matching indentation:** `(wizard-paste-indented)` pastes text from your clipboard while automatically matching the current line's indentation.
+It removes the minimal common leading whitespace from the clipboard content and aligns it perfectly with your cursor.
+- **Copy unindented text:** `(wizard-copy-unindented)` copies the active region while stripping away minimal common leading whitespace.
+If no region is active, it copies the current line without its leading indentation.
+- **Shift regions easily:** `(wizard-move-region-up)` and `(wizard-move-region-down)` move the currently selected text up or down.
+These commands maintain the active selection after moving and support both standard Emacs regions and Evil mode visual states.

+### Search & Replace
-- **Better grep:** `(wizard-grep)`: Run Grep with a clean, empty prompt.
-Unlike the built-in `M-x grep` command, which pre-fills the minibuffer prompt with the entire base grep command, this command allows the user to only type the search arguments.
-The base grep command is prepended automatically, reducing visual noise and preventing accidental modification of required grep flags.
+- **Noise-free Grep:** `(wizard-grep)` runs Grep with a clean, empty prompt.
+Unlike the built-in `M-x grep` which pre-fills the minibuffer with the entire shell command, this command lets you type only your search arguments.
+The base command is prepended automatically, reducing visual noise and preventing accidental edits to your flags.
-- **Copy unindented text:** `(wizard-copy-unindented)`: Copy the active region to the clipboard (kill ring) while removing the minimal common leading whitespace from all lines.
-If no region is active, it automatically falls back to copying the current line without its leading indentation.
-- **Point navigation:**
+- **Quick symbol replacement:** `(wizard-replace-symbol-at-point)` lets you instantly replace all occurrences of the symbol under your cursor with a specified string.

+### Code Navigation
-  - `(wizard-point-backward-to-lower-indentation)` and `(wizard-point-forward-to-lower-indentation)`: Move the point backward or forward to the nearest line with a lower indentation level.
+- **Indentation jumping:** `(wizard-point-backward-to-lower-indentation)` and `(wizard-point-forward-to-lower-indentation)` move your point to the nearest line with a lower indentation level, making it easy to navigate out of nested code blocks.
-  - `(wizard-point-backward-to-empty-line)` and `(wizard-point-forward-to-empty-line)`: Move the point backward or forward to the nearest empty line.
+- **Empty line jumping:** `(wizard-point-backward-to-empty-line)` and `(wizard-point-forward-to-empty-line)` quickly jump to the nearest blank line.
-  - (Setting: When non-nil, the `wizard-point-ignore-invisible` variable causes `wizard-point-*` commands to skip invisible text.)
-- Region movement:
-  - `(wizard-move-region-up)` and `(wizard-move-region-down)`: Move the currently active region (selected text) up or down.
-These commands maintain the active selection after moving and provide support for both standard Emacs regions and Evil mode visual states.
-- `(wizard-reload-current-buffer)`: Completely reloads the current buffer from disk.
-Unlike the standard `revert-buffer`, which only re-reads text while preserving the underlying buffer objects, this command kills and reopens the file, and then restores the base buffer and all indirect buffers or clones.
-This provides a true clean slate hard reset that instantly purges broken states, glitched minor modes, or stale background tool states (such as out-of-sync LSP engine or linter markers).
-Any unsaved modifications are silently saved beforehand.
-Despite destroying the original buffer object, it takes an exact snapshot of your window coordinates before deletion to restore the precise point, window start, horizontal scroll, and pixel-exact vertical scroll.
-This prevents your text or display layout from shifting by even a single pixel.
+- **Ignore invisible text:** Setting `wizard-point-ignore-invisible` to a non-nil value allows these navigation commands to skip folded or hidden text.

 ## Installation